svenhjol/Strange/docs/features/scrollkeepers.md

 Illagers **don't want** scrollkeepers to level up to "master".
 At the highest level, scrollkeepers offer you quests that reward you with a [Totem of Returning]({{ site.baseurl }}/features/totem_of_returning) that teleports you to a distant [Stone Circle]({{ site.baseurl }}/features/stone_circles) - potentially giving you access to rare treasure.

-As a result, there is a very small chance for a raid to begin every time you complete a quest.
+As a result, there is a very small chance for a raid to begin every time you hand-in a quest to a villager of level **Journeyman or higher**.
 The higher the level of the scrollkeeper, the greater the chance and ferocity of the incoming raid.

 ## See also